ton-blockchain/ton/docker/README.md

 ### Build Image

-You can build a (customized or not) ton docker image from source code on your local machine.
+You can build a (customized or not) TON docker image from source code on your local machine.

 ```sh
 docker build -t my/ton .